wassimans/subxt-ffi/README.md

 - Rust toolchain (with cargo)
 - Python 3
 - Node.js (for the JS example)
 - A running Substrate node (Polkadot) on ws://127.0.0.1:8000.
-We recommend using Chopsticks for a quick local Polkadot:
+We recommend using Chopsticks for a quick local Polkadot node:

 ```shell
 npx @acala-network/chopsticks \
   --config=https://raw.githubusercontent.com/AcalaNetwork/chopsticks/master/configs/polkadot.yml

 ```
+- In our Python and Javascript files, we introduce a **dest** variable that represents the destination account for the transfer, we gave it a hard coded value (Bob's account public key) from the running Chopsticks node.
+Feel free to change it to any other account, or better yet, make it generic!

 ## Building